 Join your local Welsh Sea Rowing club

 Want to compete, get fit and just have fun in the open air, whatever you want to get out of your fitness activity why not join your local Welsh Sea Rowing Club.
-We have club's based all over Wales, so zoom into the map to find your local club and come and join us for fitness, fun and friendship.
+We have clubs based all over Wales and in England, so zoom into the map to find your local club and come and join us for fitness, fun and friendship.

 View Welsh Sea Rowing Association in a larger map

 Any complaints to the Association may only be considered by the Officers of the Association if the parties involved follow the processes set out in the attached document WSRA-Non-Race-Appeal-Process.pdf.